 As a birthstone, topaz is said to provide balance to emotions and help to promote a harmonious lifestyle.
 In ancient Egypt, the yellow variety of Topaz was thought to be a representation of the Sun God Ra and so can be found in many ancient artifacts.

 Citrine is part of the quartz family and is said to promote vitality and health.
 It is a very common gemstone originating from Brazil, Africa, and some parts of Spain.

 If you're in love with this golden stone, check out more November birthstone pieces here.

-Lucky December-born babes get Turquoise and Tanzanite as their birthstone.
-Both are a deep blue color and originate from the earth’s core.
+Lucky December-born babes get Turquoise, Tanzanite, and Golden Zircon as their birthstones.
+Turquoise and tanzanite are a deep blue color and originate from the earth’s core.